 The Subregional RTEP Committee will forward all Subregional RTEP Projects to the TEAC.
-TEAC or the Subregional RTEP Committee, as appropriate will also have the opportunity to provide advice and recommendations regarding the study scope, assumptions and procedures at an initial assumptions setting meeting.
+TEAC or the Subregional RTEP Committee, as appropriate will also have the opportunity to-provide advice and recommendations regarding the study scope, assumptions and procedures at an initial assumptions setting meeting.
 This meeting will cover both reliability and market efficiency assumptions, as appropriate.
 Initially, a minimum of three PJM RTEP subregions will-be established: one each for the Mid Atlantic, South, and West subregions of PJM.
 When a Subregional RTEP Committee meeting is scheduled it is understood that this generally will be implemented as a separate meeting for each subregion.
-In this way, the TEAC and Subregional RTEP Committees provide a transparent and participatory planning process throughout the RTEP development, from early assumptions-setting stages, through discussion of criteria-violations, review of recommendations for alternative solutions, and review and comment on the final RTEP facilities.
+In this way, the TEAC and Subregional RTEP Committees provide a transparent and participatory planning process throughout the RTEP development, from early assumptions setting stages, through discussion of criteriaviolations, review of recommendations for alternative solutions, and review and comment on the final RTEP facilities.

 All RTO-PJM stakeholders can participate in any or all subregional activities on a voluntary basis, with one exception.
-The exception is that the Transmission Owners that comprise each of the various subregions must participate in the subregional Subregional RTEP Committee meeting that includes their area.
-PJM, with stakeholder input, may initiate additional subregional Subregional RTEP Committees meetings consistent with OATT, Attachment M-3 to review and address stakeholder questions or concerns regarding needs or proposed solutions, as may be necessary or beneficial. er local review as may be necessary or beneficial.
-Separate Local local meetings or more localized reviews may also be held by individual PJM Transmission Owners in the event that the individual Transmission Owner decides that it is a more appropriate way to address local issues. occurs in the event that PJM, taking into account stakeholder input, decides that it is appropriate to address issues in a forum other than or in addition to the context of one of the initial subregions.
+The exception is that the Transmission Owners that comprise each of the various subregions must participate in the subregional Subregional RTEP Committee meeting that includes their area as well as the TEAC if there are Supplemental Projects being presented by the Transmission Owner at the TEAC.
+PJM, with stakeholder input, may initiate additional subregional Subregional RTEP Committees meetings consistent with OATT.
+Attachment M-3 to review and address stakeholder questions or concerns regarding needs or proposed solutions, as may be necessary or beneficial.
+Or local review as may be necessary or beneficial.
+Separate Local local meetings or more localized reviews may also be held by individual PJM Transmission Owners in the event that the individual Transmission Owner decides that it is a more appropriate way to address local issues.
+Occurs in the event that PJM, taking into account stakeholder input, decides that it is appropriate to address issues in a forumother than or in addition to the context of one of the initial subregions.
 In addition to their participation in the TEAC and Subregional RTEP Committees meetings, stakeholders can also provide written comments on the development of the RTEP.
-Written comments can be forwarded to RTEP@pim.com.provided to PJM through the Planning Community on PJM.com.
+Written comments can be forwarded to